pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/privatelinkservice.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const privateLinkService = new azure_nextgen.network.latest.PrivateLinkService("privateLinkService", {
+const privateLinkService = new azure_nextgen.network.PrivateLinkService("privateLinkService", {
     autoApproval: {
         subscriptions: [
             "subscription1",